-4. The Level 1 database (see §4.3) is searched for a DIAObject or an SSObject with which to positionally associate the newly discovered DIASource.
+to positionally associate the newly discovered DIASource.
 If no match is found, a new DIAObject is created and the observed DIASource is associated to it.

-DMS-REQ-0273 DMS-REQ-0271 DMS-REQ-0285 DMS-REQ-

 - 5. If the DIASource has been associated with an SSObject (a known Solar System object), it will be flagged as such and an alert will be issued.
-Further processing will occur in daytime (see section 4.2.2). - 6.
+Further processing will occur in daytime (see section 3.2.2). - 6.
 Otherwise, the associated DIAObject measurements will be updated with new data collected during previous 12 months.
 Hence, the computed parameters for DIAObjects have a "memory" of past data that does not extend beyond this cutoff.
-All affected columns will be recomputed, including proper motions, centroids, light curves, etc.

-diaCharacterizationCutoff

-7. The Level 2 database is searched for one or more Objects positionally close to the DIAObject, the three nearest stars and three nearest galaxies to the DIAObject in Objects out to some maximum radius.
-The IDs of these nearest-neighbor Objects are recorded in the DIAObject record and provided in the issued event alert (see below).
+All affected columns will be recomputed, including proper motions, centroids, light curves, etc. - 7.
+The Level 2 database is searched for the three nearest stars and three nearest galaxies to the DIAObject in Objects out to some maximum radius.
+The IDs of these nearest-neighbor Objects are recorded in the DIAObject record and provided in the issued event alert (see below). - 8.
+An alert is issued that includes: the name of the Level 1 database, the timestamp of when this database has been queried to issue this alert, the DIASource ID, the SSObject ID or DIAObject ID, name of the Level 2 database and the IDs of nearby Objects, and the associated science content (centroid, fluxes, low-order lightcurve moments, periods, etc.), including all DIASources from the last 12 months that are linked with the SSObject or DIAObject.
+The science content associated with the Level 2 database Objects will not be included.
+See Section 3.5 for a more complete enumeration. - 9.
+For all DIAObjects overlapping the field of view, including those that have an associated new DIASource from this visit, forced photometry will be performed on difference image (point source photometry only).
+Those measurements will be stored as appropriately flagged DIASources.
+No alerts will be issued for these DIASources.

+diaCharacterization-Cutoff diaNearbyObjMaxS-

-diaNearbyObjMaxStar diaNearbyObjMaxGalaxy diaNearbyObjRadius DMS-REQ-0271 DMS-REQ-
+diaNearbyObjMax-Galaxy diaNearbyObjRadius DMS-REQ-0271 DMS-REQ-002 diaCharacterization-Cutoff